Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 metaDescription: "This is the meta description"
 ---

-There are many long-running set of tasks that I have performed over my the entirety of my life.
+There have been many long-running tasks that I have performed over my the entirety of my life.
 Many of which occurred during my ultramarathon.
 They range from: [learning how to communicate well](../accomplishments/a_thecommunicator), to [re-learning mathematics](../accomplishments/b_machinelearning), or even my journey as high performing athlete.